jaxlotl/libdogecoin/doc/transaction.md

 } dogecoin_tx_outpoint;
 ```

 The script structure consists of a series of pieces of information and operations related to the value of the transaction.
-When notating scripts, data to be pushed to the stack is generally enclosed in angle brackets and data push commands are ommited.
+When notating scripts, data to be pushed to the stack is generally enclosed in angle brackets and data push commands are omitted.
 Non-bracketed words are opcodes.
 These examples include the "OP_" prefix, but it is permissible to omit it.
 Thus “<pubkey1> <pubkey2> OP_2 OP_CHECKMULTISIG” may be abbreviated to “<pubkey1> <pubkey2> 2 CHECKMULTISIG”.
 Note that there is a small number of standard script forms that are relayed from node to node; non-standard scripts are accepted if they are in a block, but nodes will not relay them.

 #### Standard Transaction to Dogecoin Address (pay-to-pubkey-hash)
 ```